 How to improve sustainability and energy consumption with robotics

-Sustainability is the ability to develop and implement technologies that are self-sustaining, without damaging the environment or jeopardizing the potential for future generation to meet their energy needs.
+Sustainability is the ability to develop and implement technologies that are self-sustaining, without damaging the environment or jeopardising the potential for future generation to meet their energy needs.
 In manufacturing, the adoption of robotics helps improve sustainability and energy consumption, thereby enhancing companies’ reputation while improving their competitiveness.

 Compared to a completely human-operated assembly line, the adoption of robotics in manufacturing is more sustainable and energy-saving.
 For example, robots don’t need to work in bright lighting; unlike human workforce, they also don’t require heating on the factory floor during the winter months, achieving considerable energy savings.
 Besides, robots can work non-stop, and their high speed helps increase the production rate, thereby reducing standby time and avoid unnecessary waste of energy.

-Additionally, as robots are programmed to work precisely, scrap or excess material during production processes can be reduced, thereby minimizing not only energy but also material waste.
+Additionally, as robots are programmed to work precisely, scrap or excess material during production processes can be reduced, thereby minimising not only energy but also material waste.
 For instance, in a car assembly line, a robot can accurately calculate how much paint is needed for a certain vehicle and then repeat the same process, reducing the material used and the amount of defective or unsuitable end products.
 This directly benefits both the consumer and the environment, because the number of items that end up in landfills or are returned after purchase will be decreased dramatically.

 For products like vehicles, in which spare parts are needed for years after the manufacturing of the car is completed, robotics can considerably reduce costs in the long run.
 Many manufacturers are now transferring the production of such parts from mass production lines, which previously needed to be maintained only to be used infrequently for the large-scale manufacturing of a specific part, to a small number of robotics designed and programmed to manufacture parts only when needed.
 In this way, robotics helps eliminate the need for mass production, saving space, energy and material usage.